Blur Buster's complete 4-part "G-SYNC 101" series has been released on blurbusters.com:

 In-game framerate limiters are the superior method of capping, as they do not introduce additional input latency, and (with exceptions) provide more consistent frame pacing over external methods.
 External framerate limiters are too far down the rendering chain, and similar to v-sync, effectively throttle the framerate.
 As long as the external cap is the framerate’s limiting factor, additional input latency will be introduced.
-Nvidia Inspector limits frames on the driver-side, and adds up to 2 frames of input latency (as much as double buffer v-sync), while RTSS limits frames on the CPU-side, and appears to be the exception to the rule, introducing no additional input latency with G-Sync enabled (RTSS input latency research ongoing: see "V-Sync Off vs. Fast Sync vs. G-Sync [RTSS]" further above).
+Nvidia Inspector limits frames on the driver-side, and adds up to 2 frames of input latency (as much as double buffer v-sync), while RTSS limits frames on the CPU-side, and adds up to 1 frame of input latency.

 Finally, in-game framerate limiters are known to drift upwards of +/- 3 frames, while RTSS has very little frame drift in comparison.
 As such, while an RTSS fps limit of 142 may suffice in keeping the framerate below the G-Sync ceiling on a 144 Hz display, certain in-game limiters may (or may not) need a slightly lower limit to achieve the same result.

 RTSS is available standalone ( http://www.guru3d.com/files-details/rts ... nload.html), or bundled with MSI Afterburner (http://www.guru3d.com/files-details/msi ... nload.html).